 The Long-Term Care (LTC) Partnership Program is a joint Medicaid/private company venture designed to encourage individuals to purchase long-term care insurance so families can protect savings and the state government can protect the budget for the Medicaid program.
 When people plan for their own long-term care expenses with private LTC insurance, it places less pressure on the state programs that would otherwise need to provide assistance for those expenses.

 This allows families to protect their assets for estate preservation in an amount equal to the benefits paid by the qualified long-term care policy.
-For example, if your Washington Long-Term Care Partnership policy paid $300,000 in benefits that same amount would be disregarded in the calculation for the spend down requirements for Medicaid.
+For example, if your Washington Long-Term Care Partnership policy paid $300,000 in benefits that same amount would be disregarded in the calculation for the spend-down requirements for Medicaid.
 The Partnership Program also protects those assets after death from Medicaid estate recovery.

 Washington does not offer any state tax incentive for qualified long-term care insurance.
 Federal tax incentives are available.